-- 9. On 19 September 2016, IOM became a related organization within the United Nations system.
+- 9. On 19 September 2016, IOM became part of the United Nations system.
 This underscored the need for the Organization to benefit from the same privileges and immunities granted to all other organizations that are part of the United Nations system.
 The Organization therefore stepped up its efforts to ensure that IOM is accorded privileges and immunities substantively similar to those of the United Nations and the United Nations specialized agencies. - 10.
-In August and September 2017, the Chairperson of the IOM Council sent letters to 10 Member States seeking their support for improving IOM's privileges and immunities following the entry of IOM into the United Nations system.
-None of those Member States have granted IOM improved privileges and immunities; however, negotiations are ongoing with eight of them. - 11.
+In 2017, the Chairperson of the IOM Council sent letters to 10 Member States seeking their support for improving IOM's privileges and immunities following the entry of IOM into the United Nations system.
+None of those Member States have granted IOM improved privileges and immunities; however, negotiations are ongoing with seven of them. - 11.
 On 20 June 2017, IOM signed an administrative arrangement with the United Nations concerning the issuance of the United Nations laissez-passer to IOM officials.
-IOM has started to convey this development bilaterally to the States which grant the Organization privileges and immunities substantively similar to those granted to the United Nations specialized agencies by virtue of the 1947 Convention.
-With the States which do not grant IOM such privileges and immunities, the Organization will be entering into an exchange of letters to ensure the recognition of the United Nations laissez-passer issued to IOM officials. - 12.
-During the period covered by this report, IOM has pursued negotiations with 30 States on matters related to privileges and immunities.
-As mentioned in paragraph 6 above, these efforts resulted in the entering into force of four agreements meeting the criteria contained in Resolution No. 1266 (with Chad, Dominica, Eswatini and Turkey) and the signing of one agreement meeting the criteria contained in Resolution No. 1266 (with Bahrain).
+IOM is finalizing the communication to share this development bilaterally with the States which grant the Organization privileges and immunities substantively similar to those granted to the United Nations specialized agencies by virtue of the 1947 Convention.
+With the States which do not grant IOM such privileges and immunities, the Organization will be increasing its efforts to enter into an exchange of letters to ensure the recognition of the United Nations laissez-passer issued to IOM officials. - 12.
+During the period covered by this report, IOM has pursued negotiations with 33 States on matters related to privileges and immunities.
+As mentioned in paragraph 6 above, these efforts resulted in the entering into force of two agreements meeting the criteria contained in Resolution No. 1266 (with Bahrain and Eritrea) and the signing of two agreements meeting the criteria contained in Resolution No. 1266 (with Mauritania and Qatar).